Gail Lumet Buckley: Marriages

 Jones was married to director Sidney Lumet from 1963 until 1978, when they divorced; they had two daughters, including Jenny Lumet.
-She was later married to journalist Kevin Buckley for 38 years until his death in 2021.
+She was later married to journalist Kevin Buckley from 1983 until his death in 2021.

 Death

 Gail Lumet Buckley died on July 18, 2024, at her home in Santa Monica, California, aged 86, from heart failure.
 She was survived by her two daughters (from her first marriage), Jenny and Amy, as well as two grandchildren, including Jake Cannavale.